kimpal/DTW_ECG_Classifier/README.md

 DTW_ECG_Classifier
 ===================
 # This repository contains the code, data, and results for the DTW_ECG_Classifier Project
-This is originally an assignment from one of the courses in my master at Østfold University Collage ITI41820 Advanced Topics in Machine Learning
+This is originally an assignment from one of the courses in my master at Østfold University Collage:
+ITI41820 Advanced Topics in Machine Learning
 The assignment was graded as an A